 The rest is history as they say.
 Comfrey is banned for internal use in quite a few countries.
-Protecting those whose health is already compromised, and who is using many other substances, totally unsupervised, and without proper information.
+Protecting those whose health is already compromised, and who are using many other substances, totally unsupervised, and without the proper information.

 Why Do Herbalists Use Comfrey Then?